-To be able to cast moulds, you need either
+To be able to cast molds, you need either

-- Silicone moulds, which are available in all imaginable shapes and sizes.
-This is the simplest variant, because basically you just put the wood into the silicone mould and then pour out the wood.
+- Silicone molds, which are available in all imaginable shapes and sizes.
+This is the simplest variant, because basically you just put the wood into the silicone mold and then pour out the wood.

-- Self-made silicone moulds or angular casting moulds made of synthetic resin-coated plates, which are screwed together and sealed with silicone.
+- Self-made silicone molds or angular casting molds made of synthetic resin-coated plates, which are screwed together and sealed with silicone.
 Here you need some more experience – the first attempts may not be quite so successful.